johanhelsing/bevy_pkv/README.md

 ### Native

 `sled` and `rmp_serde` (MessagePack) is used for storage.
 It's creating a sled db in `bevy_pkv` in the appropriate application data directory for your system.

+Alternatively, disable default-features and enable the `rocksdb` feature to use a RocksDB-based implementation.

 ### Wasm